-January 2011
+January 2012 2011

 A workshop will be held in Columbia, SC.
-LIHTC staff will provide information on the tax credit program and 2011 application procedures.
+LIHTC Authority staff will provide information on the tax credit program and 2011 2012 application procedures.
 Although attendance is not mandatory, it is strongly recommended.
 After the workshop, specific questions regarding the tax credit program and/or application should be e-mailed to Laura Nicholson at laura.nicholson@schousing.com or faxed to (803) 551-4925.
 The Authority will respond in writing and will post any programmatic clarifications on the web site.

-February 25, 2011
+March 23, 2012 February 25, 2011

-Tier One applications are due along with the Tier One application fee and the Market Study fee.
-Checks must be in the form of a Cashiers Check made payable to the SC State Housing Finance and Development Authority.
+Tier One Tax Credit Applications are due along with the Tier One application fee and the market study review fee.
 No application will be accepted, under any circumstance, after 5:00 p.m.
-(EST), February 25, 2011.
+(EST), March 23, 2012 February 25, 2011.